andyatkinson/blog/_posts/2010-09-01-node-knockout.md

 At work we’re using WebSockets in our web application to push data to connected web clients from a Rails application.
 My coworker John added Node to hold on to incoming WebSocket client connections, and Redis to communicate between Rails and Node.

-I added a project to my github account that uses a similar stack of tools, the start of a checkers game, to push checker moves between clients.
+I added a project to my GitHub account that uses a similar stack of tools, the start of a checkers game, to push checker moves between clients.
 With that experience, and the extremely valuable [Node.JS Peepcode screencast](http://peepcode.com/products/nodejs-i) ($9, highly recommended), we organized our virtual team (1 person in Maryland, 2 in Minnesota, 1 in California) via Basecamp and Skype ahead of the competition.
 During the competition we used the Campfire chat app and had Skype conference calls during the weekend to report on progress and assign new tasks.

 #### Getting started